-| This sentence is made available&#8212; &#8220;also of your own selves shall men arise speaking perverse things&#8221;&#8212;as if these words were applicable to the elders, to whom Paul was speaking.
-But it is plain that &#8220;of your own selves&#8221; is applicable to all the Christians of that place.
-To make oneself sure of it one need only read verse 29, &#8220;grievous wolves shall enter in among you.&#8221; The words &#8220;among you&#8221; mark clearly the Christians of whom the elders were in charge; and these words &#8220;of your own selves shall men arise&#8221; are in contrast with the fact that some should enter within from without, and they apply equally to Christians.
+¦ This sentence is made available "also of your own selves shall men arise speaking perverse things "as if these words were applicable to the elders, to whom Paul was speaking.
+But it is plain that "of your own selves" is applicable to all the Christians of that place.
+To make oneself sure of it one need only read verse 29, "grievous wolves shall enter in among you."
+The words "among you" mark clearly the Christians of whom the elders were in charge; and these words "of your own selves shall men arise" are in contrast with the fact that some should enter within from without, and they apply equally to Christians.
 For this cause elders should watch, and watch not against themselves.
-And when the apostle says &#8220;I ceased not to warn every one,&#8221; he does not mean to say that he warned the elders only.
-Thus the arguments, by which he would insinuate that the elders only are meant in the word &#8220;you&#8221; employed in this passage, are absolutely powerless.
+And when the apostle says "I ceased not to warn every one," he does not mean to say that he warned the elders only.
+Thus the arguments, by which he would insinuate that the elders only are meant in the word "you" employed in this passage, are absolutely powerless.

 {219}

 myself to what God has manifested, in supporting and honouring it.
-But if I said, You cannot obey, unless at least we establish them officially; in this case all depends on the authority which establishes, and on the correspondence of the work in truth with that which we find in the word.
+But if I said, You cannot obey, unless at least we establish them officially, in this case all depends on the authority which establishes, and on the correspondence of the work in truth with that which we find in the word.
 Have our brethren of Geneva, and with them the anonymous author, re-established the flock of God?
 If not, what are their elders elders of?
-Can they in virtue of their official nomination say, &#8220;*Over which* the Holy Spirit has made us overseers&#8221;?
-For they say, &#8220;that one can only obey in virtue of this nomination.&#8221; For my part, I can act without fear or without hesitation on the principle I have laid down, in full recognition of our weakness; and I can do it, because I am on the ground of moral proofs and of the work done by the Holy Spirit; and it is my joy to recognize His work, wherever it may be.
+Can they in virtue of their official nomination say, "*Over which* the Holy Spirit has made us overseers"?
+For they say, "that one can only obey in virtue of this nomination."
+For my part, I can act without fear or without hesitation on the principle I have laid down, in full recognition of our weakness; and I can do it, because I am on the ground of moral proofs and of the work done by the Holy Spirit; and it is my joy to recognize His work, wherever it may be.

 You, brethren of the Evangelical Church at Geneva, you cannot do it.
 You rest solely on nomination and on official establishment.
 It is, you tell us, for this reason that it can be said that the Holy Spirit has placed them over the flock of God.
 Where is that flock?
 Does it consist of you, a mere handful of believers?
 Where is the authority of the Holy Spirit?
 It is we exclusively, say you, who exercise it, who put it in motion, and without this there is nothing which you can obey.
-Now there we are thrown upon the narrowness of the old| dissenters,| and a clergy to boot; and if we do not recognize you, and if we do not recognize that which you do as binding on our souls, we reject the word of God.
+Now there we are thrown upon the narrowness of the old¦ dissenters¦, and a clergy to boot; and if we do not recognize you, and if we do not recognize that which you do as binding on our souls, we reject the word of God.
 Which of the two is it, you or we who give a hold to the Church of Rome?
 Is it you who tell us that obedience is impossible, if those to whom that obedience is due are not officially set up by the Church on earth? or is it we who accept that which God gives us in the midst of the ruin which surrounds us, and who act according to the precious promise that where two or three are gathered together in the name of the Lord Jesus, He will be in the midst?